kpion/inzoom/README.md

 ## Install

+### Firefox

-Firefox - the extension is listed on AMO - https://addons.mozilla.org/en-US/firefox/addon/in-zoom/
+The extension is listed on AMO - https://addons.mozilla.org/en-US/firefox/addon/in-zoom/

+### Chrome

-Chrome - it **does** work fine in Chrome, but well... until it will be listed on Chrome Web Store the only way to install it is the manual one.
+The extension **does** work fine in Chrome, but well... until it will be listed on Chrome Web Store the only way to install it is the manual one:

+- Download the .zip file [here](https://github.com/kpion/inzoom/archive/master.zip) and unpack it

+- Go to the chrome://extensions URL

+- Check "developer mode"

+- Click the "LOAD UNPACKED" link and point chrome to the **src** subdirectory of the unpacked archive

 <!--
 ## Permissions